 If you haven’t figured out your girlfriend’s tastes already, it’s time for some detective work.
 Ask one of your girlfriend’s girlfriends for guidance if you trust her, or ask some general questions the next time you’re passing by the jewelry displays at the mall.

 The reason?
 No two diamonds are the same, but you can narrow down your choices by determining what shape diamond to buy as well as what style ring.
 Does she want a solitaire (one stone) or multistone ring?
 Does she like round, pear, princess [square], or emerald diamonds?
 What style band does she want (yellow gold or white gold/platinum)?

 Online Stone, Custom Setting

 Girlfriend have something specific in mind?
 Or do you want to add a personal touch to your ring?
 You can still save big bucks by buying the diamond for your engagement ring online and having a local jeweler craft a setting to your custom specifications.
-Blue Nile and others sell loose diamonds, any of which jewelers can use to build the ring of your dreams.
+James Allen, Blue Nile, and others sell loose diamonds, any of which jewelers can use to build the ring of your dreams.
 You’ll pay a bit more for the jeweler’s time designing and building the ring, but still save a bundle buying the loose diamond online.

 3. Set a Budget!